-Employers can receive information about accommodating service members, veterans or others with PTSD and TBI from the Job Accommodation Network (JAN), a free consulting service that provides individualized worksite accommodations solutions and technical assistance.
-Other information and support services are available from their local Vet Center, the National Center for PTSD, and the ADA & IT Technical Assistance Centers.
+Employers can receive information about accommodating service members, veterans or others with PTSD and TBI from JAN , a free consulting service that provides individualized worksite accommodations solutions and technical assistance.
+Other information and support services are available from their local Vet Center, the National Center for PTSD, and the ADA National Network.

 I recently hired a veteran with a service-connected disability who is an amputee with low morale.
 Where can I find support services?

 The National Amputation Foundation, Inc. (NAF) sponsors an Amp-to-Amp program.
 Amputee members of their organization visit new amputees to build morale by sharing their experiences.
 NAF provides information and a list of support groups for every state.
 Individuals can also receive booklets and pamphlets of special interest to the amputees.